-ETH Zurich (ETHZ) has organised and carried out a "hackathon" (programming session) to help ESiWACE community scientists create containers for their Earth-system models. teams joined the hackathon, and each team was assigned a mentor with extensive container experience.
+ETH Zurich (ETHZ) has organised and carried out a "hackathon" (programming session) to help ESiWACE community scientists create containers for their Earth-system models.
+Seven teams joined the hackathon, and each team was assigned a mentor with extensive container experience.
 The teams were given the challenge to get as far as they could in containerising their model, and, if possible, to analyse performance at scale on the Piz Daint computing platform at the Swiss National Supercomputing Centre (CSCS).

 The teams made faster progress on their containers than even we organisers anticipated.
-Although many of the participants had never created a container previously, every team manage to complete and run model, and some teams were able to benchmark on hundreds of computing nodes on Piz Daint.
+Although many of the participants had never created a container previously, every team managed to complete and a run containerised version of its model, and some teams were able to benchmark on hundreds of computing nodes on Piz Daint.
 This report summarises the experiences made by the individual teams at the hackathon and draws some conclusions about the viability of 'kick-starting' containerisation efforts with such an intense programming event.

 2. Conclusion & Results

-Preparation for this event took place in 2019Q4 with mentors from CSCS contacting individual teams to ready their applications for subsequent containerisation.
+Preparation for this event took place in 2019Q4 with mentors from ETHZ/CSCS contacting individual teams to ready their applications for subsequent containerisation.
 The 3-day hackathon took place Dec.
 3-5, 2019 at CSCS in Lugano, Switzerland.
 The central achievements were:

 Seven teams from the ESiWACE-2 community participated, 15 people in total